 Cyber threats have changed substantially over the years.
 The types of threats are different, with ransomware and supply chain attacks becoming increasingly prevalent compared to years ago.
 Cybercriminals and nation-state actors are more sophisticated and motivated than ever.
 Every company, large or small, across all industries, finds itself with a target on its back.
-Sometimes they are a target by design – other times, a target of opportunity.
+Sometimes the company is a target by design – other times, a target of opportunity.
 In fact, more than 60% of companies worldwide experienced at least one cybersecurity incident in the last year, according to TechJury.

 Lyndon Brown, Chief Strategy Officer at Pondurance, talks about the shifting cyber landscape in an interview with Mathew Schwartz of Information Security Media Group at the RSA Conference in San Francisco.
 Lyndon discusses how cybercriminals are monetizing data and how modern managed detection and response (MDR) services have adapted to defend against today’s threats.